Dawlish Town A.F.C.

 Dawlish Town A.F.C. was a football club based in Dawlish, Devon, England.
 The club played in the Western League Premier Division.
-In March 2008, the club entered into a partnership with Newton Abbot to share administrative resources, although the playing staff remained separate.
+In March 2008, the club entered into a partnership with Newton Abbot to share administrative resources, although the players remained separate.
+The club competed in local and regional leagues.

 In October 2003, Chris Myers took over as manager.
-Dawlish Town were relegated at the end of the season.
-They finished in 4th place the next season, but in the 2005/06 season, they were promoted as First Division Champions.
-The 2006/07 season saw Dawlish Town consolidate in the Premier League of the Toolstation Western League with a 10th-place finish.
-The 2007/08 season saw Dawlish Town achieve a 2nd place finish and two major cup wins in the Les Phillips Cup and the Devon St. Luke's Cup.
-On 8 June, manager Chris Myers resigned to move to the Northwest of England.
+Dawlish Town were relegated by the end of the season.
+They finished fourth the following season, and in 2005/06, they were promoted to First Division Champions.
+Dawlish Town finished tenth in the Toolstation Western League Premier League during the 2006/07 season.
+Dawlish Town finished second in the 2007/08 season and won two major cups: the Les Phillips Cup and the Devon St. Luke's Cup.
+On 8 June manager Chris Myers resigned.

-The club has since reformed in 2016 as AFC Dawlish Town and plays their matches at the Dawlish Leisure Centre Cage Ground.
+The club reformed in 2016 as AFC Dawlish Town and now plays at the Dawlish Leisure Centre Cage Ground.